nazifekirca/nazifekirca.github.io/_posts/2022-01-24-Intro-to-relational-databases.md

 #### Surrogate keys
 ##### Characteristics

+- Artificial primary key that is not natively part of the table
 - Primary keys should be built from as few columns as possible
 - Primary keys should never change over time